xinoip/c-vector-graphics-lib/README.md

 # Vector Library for SVG and EPS files

-Library for creating vector graphics in C.
+Library for creating vector graphics in C. Library has 0 dependencies other than C.

-# Warning

-This library is highly unefficient.
-This was made for C programming course term project.

-Library only uses paths for producing the eps or svg file.
-Because of that the produced file will be much bigger in size.

 ## Compiling and Running